In addition to using configuration files, cmemc can also be widely configured and parameterized with environment variables.

 Example: Set a default connection¤

-As a next step, we exchange all connection parameters with environment variables:
+As a next step, we replace all connection parameters with environment variables:

 This alone allows us to save a lot of typing for a series of commands on the same Corporate Memory instance.

-But you also can pre-define command options in the same way:
+However, you can also pre-define command options in the same way:

 Again, the same command but